 More importantly, as we read his words today, do we also wonder?
-He spells out what is most important for following him and the way we must follow.
-Let's review what that means.
+He spells out what is most important for following him and the way we should follow.
+Let's review what he said.

-If We Follow We Are Informed by Different Values (8.31-34)
+To Follow Is to Be Informed by Different Values (8.31-34)

-8.31-34 are at the heart of our actions as disciples and the underlying attitude that guides us when we live best.
-In fact, it is from these verses that the title for this sermon comes.
-When Jesus responded to Peter's "rebuke" ($\grave{\epsilon}\pi\iota\tau\iota\mu\acute{\alpha}\omega$, epitimaō, v.
+8.31-34 go to the heart of our actions as disciples and the underlying attitude that guides us when we live best.
+In fact, it is from the definition of a key word in these verses that the title for this sermon comes.
+When Jesus responded to Peter's "rebuke" (ἐπιτιμάω, epitimaō, v.
 32) with his own "rebuke" (same word, v.
 33), he told Peter it was because "you are not setting your mind on God's interests, but man's" (v.
 33).
-"Setting your mind" ($\varphi\varrho\circ\nu\acute{\epsilon}\omega$, phroneō) means to think or hold an opinion.
+"Setting your mind" (φρονέω, phroneō) means to think or hold an opinion.
 It also means "to set one's mind on, be intent on, espouse someone's cause" (emphasis mine).2

 Peter's intentions were good, but what informed them was wrong.
 Two things were at work.
 First, like most of his countrymen, he did not understand the idea of being "Christ" the same way Jesus did.
-Jesus declared that being "Christ" meant that the rulers of the Jews - the groups named in v.
-31 were the ones who made up the Jewish Council3 - were going to abuse, reject, and execute him. "[I]n ancient Judaism there was no concept that the Messiah would suffer the sort of horrible fate that Jesus describes in 8:31" (Hurtado, 136; emphasis mine).
-In the view of Peter and the rest of the Twelve, the formal rejection by the Council "would have meant . . . that Jesus' mission was a failure" (Hurtado, 137).
+Jesus declared that being "Christ" meant that the rulers of the Jews-the groups named in v.
+31 were the ones who made up the Jewish Council3-were going to abuse, reject, and execute him. "[I]n ancient Judaism there was no concept that the Messiah would suffer the sort of horrible fate that Jesus describes in 8:31" (Hurtado, 136; emphasis mine).
+In the view of Peter and the rest of the twelve, the formal rejection by the Council "would have meant . . . that Jesus' mission was a failure" (Hurtado, 137).

 Second, unlike now when other layers of meaning have been attached to his words about taking up one's cross (v.
-34), the Twelve could have understood them only as a warning that discipleship might mean execution, for in their time the cross was a well-known instrument of Roman execution used on runaway slaves, rebels, and other criminals of lower classes.
+34), the twelve could have understood them only as a warning that discipleship might mean execution, for in their time the cross was a well-known instrument of Roman execution used on runaway slaves, rebels, and other criminals of lower classes.
 To be more precise, in Mark's time the cross was not just an indication of possible death for disciples, it was a warning of execution by the state authorities (Hurtado, 138).